 Generate Your Own Exclusive Leads

 So, is Angi worth it for contractors?
 Not really.

 Signing up with Angie’s List might not be a great business decision, but the good news is that you don’t need them (or companies like Angi) to start generating your own exclusive leads!
-We’ve already created huge lists of lead generation ideas for roofers, towing companies, landscapers, plumbers and HVAC specialists, but these are the basics you need to remember:
+We’ve already created huge lists of lead generation ideas for contractors, roofers, towing companies, landscapers, plumbers and HVAC specialists, but these are the basics you need to remember:

 - Start with a professionally designed website.